Particular/docs.particular.net/servicepulse/event-types.md

 ServicePulse gives an overview of a system's health, based on endpoints heartbeats and custom checks, and a detailed view of failed messages.

+> [!NOTE]
-Note: The same information can be consumed not only via the ServicePulse web interface, but also by subscribing to [custom notifications and alerts from ServiceControl](/servicecontrol/contracts.md).
+> The same information can be consumed not only via the ServicePulse web interface, but also by subscribing to [custom notifications and alerts from ServiceControl](/servicecontrol/contracts.md).

 ### Heartbeats